wallnerryan/pwx-app-catalog/apps/GitOps/GitLab/README.md

 default     3s          Normal   Transition   autopilotrule/redis-auto-volume-resize        rule: redis-auto-volume-resize:pvc-63febd2d-01aa-42cc-a7a3-ba5a600fedbb transition from Initializing => Normal
 ```

-These rules are setup such that if the volume has `less than 20%` of the capacity left it will `grow the volume by 200%`
+For example, these rules can be setup such that if the volume has `less than 20%` of the capacity left it will `grow the volume by 200%`

 ### To test capacity management